YouTube

 FACTS ABOUT HELMAND:

-• Helmand Province, located in southern Afghanistan, holds significant strategic importance due to its geographical location.
+• Helmand Province, located in southern Afghanistan, is of significant strategic importance due to its location.
 It shares a border with Pakistan and Iran, making it a vital crossroads for regional trade and transit.

-• The province was a part of ancient civilizations, including the Achaemenid Empire, the Maurya Empire, and the Kushan Empire.
-It has also witnessed the influence of various conquerors, such as Alexander the Great and the Arab invaders.
-Helmand’s history is evident in its archaeological sites, including the famous ruins of the city of Shahr-e Sukhteh, which dates back to the Bronze Age.
+• Ancient civilizations, including the Achaemenid, Mauryan, and Kushan Empires, included the province.
+Various conquerors, including Alexander the Great and Arab invaders, have also influenced it.
+Helmand’s history is evident in its archaeological sites, including the famous ruins of the Bronze Age city of Shahr-e Sukhteh.

 • The province is home to the Helmand River, one of the longest rivers in Afghanistan, which cuts through the desert region and supports the fertile lands in the area.
 The river plays a crucial role in irrigation, allowing for agricultural productivity.